-Here are 6 guidelines to follow when talking to children about family problems:
+Here are 6 guidelines to follow when telling your children hard news:

 1. Although I do believe in being open and honest, I also believe we need to have some discernment.